Mental Health

 “ECHO has shown us that we can connect as a community, even with geographic barriers, with simple devices,” says Juan Fernando García Cano, consultant for the Pan-American Health Organization in Colombia and university professor.
 “The heart of these [ECHO programs] is not in the technology, but in the people and in the processes.
 We do not always have the latest smartphone, the latest technology available, but we have the most powerful [human] connection.”

-Intensely rural areas, such as those only accessible by river or in the jungle, stand to see some of the greatest benefit from mental health programs in Latin America.
+Intensely rural communities, such as those only accessible by river or in the jungle, stand to see some of the greatest benefit from mental health programs in Latin America.
 “Now, health workers with little to no prior training for mental health learn from specialists how to intervene or refer,” says Dr. Yulissa Mosquera, a subject matter expert with the PAHO-RENATA mental health ECHO program.
 “For the first time, these health workers feel mental health conditions can now have real solutions.”

 “ECHO is an interdisciplinary multiplier.
 Everybody comes together through the ECHO Model,” says Dr. Ana Maria Martorella from Rehue, a non-governmental organization promoting adolescent health in Argentina using the ECHO Model.

-A New Focus on Mental Health
+A New Focus on Mental Health through Telementoring

 In Mexico, many ECHO partners include aspects of mental health in other programs.
 However, after the pandemic, the Mexican Institute of Psychiatry started their first program fully focused on mental health in Chihuahua.
 Dr. Marisa Morales, a member of the Mexican Institute of Psychiatry and director of their ECHO mental health curriculum, started the program specifically to build on ECHO’s existing work reaching rural community providers.

 One long-standing ECHO partner, the Executive Secretariat Council of Ministers of Health of Central America and the Dominican Republic (SE-COMISCA) brings together health workers from eight countries, and applies the ECHO Model to diabetes, HIV, laboratory testing quality, Long COVID, and women’s health.
-Building on the ECHO network in Central America, they established a new mental health-focused program, with monthly sessions providing case-based education in Alzheimer’s disease, anxiety, dementia, depression, and suicide risk in adolescents.

 To learn more about ECHO programs in mental health, register for Project ECHO’s telementoring platform iECHO.org.